igor-sb/bluprint/README.rst

 Features
 --------

-* No more copy/pasting file paths within Python/R scripts and notebooks.
+* File paths accessible as dictionary/list objects in Python/R scripts and notebooks.

 * Configuration (*conf/*), data (*data/*) and shared code separated from notebooks.